 Despite this uncertainty, events this year (COVID-19; George Floyds murder and resultant protests & discourse; global political unrest) has stimulated a lot of conversation within our small team and to have some space for this over the past months has been important and welcome.
 The results of which will have a strong influence over how we develop and determine our organisation and programme going forwards.

 Who are the artists and/or partners that you’re working with at the moment?

-In February we will open an exhibition by Nottingham based performance group REACTOR.
+Following Sophie Cundale’s solo exhibition, we will open an exhibition at the start of February by Nottingham based performance group REACTOR.
 NTU is their ‘alma-mater’ so it’s great to bring them back to the place of their formation.
 They are one of the longest standing and most important artistic groups in Nottingham and have done some fantastic projects over the years, and across the world.
 We’re expecting the gallery to be completely transformed.

 The final exhibition of this academic year (which is the calendar we work to) is The Annotated Reader which is a project devised by artist Ryan Gander and writer & critic Jonathan P. Watts.
 They invited 281 of the world’s leading artists and thinkers to nominate two pages of their favourite texts, which they had individually annotated in some way.
 These are then photocopied multiple times and displayed on the walls for visitors to take away with them.
 We are going to run an ambitious events programme within the gallery if conditions permit, or online instead!

 We’re also talking to a number of artists and individuals regarding our programme into the future but it’s probably a little early to share details of these yet.